dlion/domenicoluciani/_posts/2022-06-17-how-to-mock-with-jest-typescript.md

 ---
-layout: post
-title: "How to mock with Jest and Typescript"
+title: How to mock with Jest and Typescript
-date: 2022-06-17 08:00:00
-categories: [Programming]
+description: As an Extreme Programmer I used to jumping often into different engagements, each of them has challenges I need to overcome and problems I need to solve.
+This time I jumped into…
+tags:
+- engineering
 cover: "/assets/images/covers/mock_typescript.png"
-lang: en
 ---